kcgidw/duelyst-encoder/readme.md

-**See 'GALLERY.txt' for a nice selection of RNN-generated Duelyst cards!**
+**See the 'GALLERY.txt' files for a selection of RNN-generated Duelyst cards!**

 You can see the "pretty" files in the samples/ folder for the full results.